 Acceleration and Power

 The Chevrolet Spark comes with a 1.2-liter four-cylinder engine that makes 84 horsepower.
-A five-speed manual transmission is standard, and a four-speed automatic is optional.
-With the manual transmission, the Spark averages 32/38 mpg city/highway and 28/37 mpg with the automatic.
+A five-speed manual transmission is standard, and a continuously variable transmission (CVT) is available on all trims.
+With the CVT, the Spark gets an EPA-estimated 30/39 mpg city/highway, which is great for an affordable subcompact car.

 Handling and Braking

 Test drivers say the Spark has responsive steering and handling that is decent for the class.
 Its small size makes it easy to park and maneuver in tight spaces, reviewers say, but they add that like most subcompacts, it’s ride could be more comfortable at highway speeds.